nxzq/inhouse-scrims/module/README.md

 ### Allowed Roles Values

 Roles is an array of a players role preference.
 An empty array is the same a queueing `fill` or no preference.
 Otherwise the 0 index of the array will be considered the players primary role and the 1 index (if populated) will be considered the players secondary role.
-For best results populate roles, as an MMR modifier is applied to help ensure players are on role, currently fill players have no modifier applied to their MMR.

 `"top"` | `"jug"` | `"mid"` | `"bot"` | `"sup"`